-As an integral part of the ongoing management program for Lake Lure, Southeastern Pond Management conducted a comprehensive evaluation of the 720 acre impoundment on May 24, 2018.
+As an integral part of the ongoing management program for Lake Lure, Southeastern Pond Management conducted a comprehensive evaluation of the 720 acre impoundment on May 17, 2023.
 A representative sample of the fish community was collected by electrofishing to accurately assess the present state of balance.
 In addition, a water chemistry test was conducted to determine total alkalinity.
 The degree of aquatic weed infestation was also recorded.
-Results of these assessments, plus consultation with Mr. Gary Hasenfus, provide the basis for this management plan.
+Results of the assessments provide the basis for this management plan.

 The goal of this management plan is to create and maintain a balanced fish community in Lake Lure.
-The following evaluation report and management plan details and explains our recommendations with the following goals in mind:
+The following evaluation report and management plan details and explains our recommendations with the follow goals in mind:

-- Create conditions favorable for the consistent production of "quality size" and "trophy size" largemouth bass (Table 1). - Create conditions favorable for the consistent production of "quality size" bluegill (Table 1). - Generally maintain a high level of water quality as well as an aesthetically pleasing environment for aquatic recreation.
+- Create condition favorable for the consistent production of "quality size" and "trophy size" largemouth bass. - Create conditions favorable for the consistent production of "quality size" bluegill. - Generally maintain a high level of water quality as well as an aesthetically pleasing environment for aquatic recreation.